apache/apisix-website/website/blog/2022/01/11/building-apisix-in-ubuntu-for-arm.md

 ---
-title: "How to build Apache APISIX in ARM Ubuntu"
+title: "How to build APISIX in ARM Ubuntu"
 authors:
   - name: "Qi Guo"
     title: "Author"